An easy and delicious deconstructed lasagna. Ricotta-filled pasta, brushed with pesto and baked on a base of marinara sauce.

-Perfect for Meatless Monday, this pasta dish is a simple and easy take on an Italian classic – mandilli de seta, which is homemade, paper-thin pasta sheets (fazzoletti or “handkerchiefs”) served coated in pesto.
+Perfect for Meatless Monday, this deconstructed lasagna is a simple and easy take on an Italian classic – mandilli de seta, which is homemade, paper-thin pasta sheets (fazzoletti or “handkerchiefs”) served coated in pesto.
 If you ever have the time, it’s well worth making this dish with all homemade ingredients, from pasta, to pesto to marinara.
 For easy, weeknight fare though, this simple version is still a wonderful dish!

 My version starts with short, egg pasta lasagna sheets, that are boiled, then bathed in a store-bought pesto.
 Simply fill with a ricotta filling and bake on some marinara sauce.
 Make easy by using a good-quality, store-bought marinara sauce and pesto.